multiscale/muscle3/docs/source/releasing.rst

 Releasing
 ***********

-MUSCLE 3 uses Git on GitHub for version management, using the `Git Flow`_ branching model.
+MUSCLE3 uses Git on GitHub for version management, using the `Git Flow`_ branching model.
 Making a release involves quite a few steps, so they're listed here to help make the process more reliable; this information is really only useful for the maintainers.